-In a two-part series, World Land Trust (WLT) CEO Jonathan Barnard talks about the significance of 2021 in the ongoing efforts to tackle the climate crisis with the urgency it requires, and highlights how we can all help against this existential threat – by saving forests around the world.
+In a two-part series, World Land Trust (WLT) CEO Catherine Barnard talks about the significance of 2021 in the ongoing efforts to tackle the climate crisis with the urgency it requires, and highlights how we can all help against this existential threat – by saving forests around the world.

 The climate crisis is no secret.
 The last six years (2015 – 2020) were the six warmest on record, and temperatures continue to rise.
 Scientists have warned we’re running out of time to prevent catastrophic climate change – emissions must be cut by 45% by 2030, the same year for which new targets have been set to halt biodiversity loss after the failure to meet 2020’s targets.